On the Decay of Almost Periodic Solutions of Anisotropic Degenerate Parabolic-Hyperbolic Equations: Strong trace at hyperplanes .

-In this section we prove the first part of Theorem~\ref{T:1.2}, namely \eqref{e1.18-1}, \eqref{e1.18} and \eqref{e1.19}.
-This amounts to proving the strong trace property for the weak entropy solution of \eqref{e1.14},\eqref{e1.2}, at all hyperplane $t=t_0$, for all $t_0\ge0$.
+In this section we prove Theorem~\ref{T:1.1}.
+This amounts to proving the strong trace property for the weak entropy solution of \eqref{e1.1},\eqref{e1.2}, at all hyperplane $t=t_0$, for all $t_0\ge0$.
 Indeed, by the Gauss-Green Theorem (see, e.g., \cite{CF2}, \cite{CF3}), applied to the (divergence-free) $L^2$-divergence-measure field $(u, \bff(u)-\nabla_{x''}b(u))$, we easily deduce that the limits $\lim_{t\to t_{0\pm}} u(t,x)$ exist in the weak star topology of $L^\infty(\R^d)$, for $t_0>0$, and just the limit for $t_{0+}$ when $t_0=0$.
 By the same result, for $t_0>0$, using the fact that the referred field is divergence-free, we easily deduce that the limits for $t_{0+}$ and $t_{0-}$ must coincide.
-We also refer to theorem~4.5.1 of \cite{Da} whose proof establishes the continuity of $u(t,\cdot)$ from $(0,\infty)$ into $L_\loc^1(\R^d)$ except for a countable set of $t\in (0,\infty)$.
-As observed in \cite{Da}, the continuity at $t_0$ would follow if the entropy inequality included the initial time, which is not the case here, where we consider the weak initial prescription \eqref{e1.17}.